-The alert indicates that a VirtualMachine has progressed past initial scheduling and has an active VMI, but is experiencing runtime issues on the assigned node.
+The alert indicates that the VM has progressed past initial scheduling and has an active VMI, but is experiencing runtime issues on the assigned node.
 This typically occurs after the VM has been scheduled to a node but encounters problems during startup, operation, or shutdown phases.

 Affected States: